sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-firma-digital.md

 ZK allows the user to create a mathematical proof of having some information that can be validated by a third party called the verifier.
-In our use case, we extract the digital certificate from the identity card locally on the user's device and create an anonymous proof of such certificate.
-Hence, the user can prove that she has an identity validated (signed) by the government without actually sending the certificate and the sensitive informatin contained there.
-On the other hand, depending on the use case the service provider can ask the user to reveal specific information from the certificate that the person has to accept and confirm.
+In our use case, we extract the signed identity data locally on the user's device — today, either from a biometric passport's NFC chip (ICAO 9303) or from a government digital signature credential such as Costa Rica's Firma Digital — and create an anonymous proof of it.
+Hence, the user can prove that she has an identity validated (signed) by the government without actually sending the document and the sensitive information contained there.
+On the other hand, depending on the use case the service provider can ask the user to reveal specific information from the credential that the person has to accept and confirm.

+Support for the mobile driver's license standard (mDL, ISO/IEC 18013-5) is planned as a third credential source.

 # Potential Use Cases